Coronavirus: First United States death reported in Washington

 The California Department of Public Health said Friday that the state will receive enough kits from the US Centers for Disease Control to test up to 1,200 people a day for the COVID-19 virus — a day after Gov. Gavin Newsom complained to federal health officials that the state had already exhausted its initial 200 test kits.

 Santa Clara County in the San Francisco Bay Area reported two cases where the source of infection wasn't known.
-The older woman was hospitalized for a respiratory illness, and rapid local testing confirmed in one day that she had the virus, health officials said.
+The older woman was hospitalised for a respiratory illness, and rapid local testing confirmed in one day that she had the virus, health officials said.

 "This case represents some degree of community spread, some degree of circulation," said Dr. Sara Cody, health officer for Santa Clara County and director of the County of Santa Clara Public Health Department.